 What is the AT&T Data Throttling Settlement All About?

-The FTC, in it original lawsuit, made allegations that that AT&T's data throttling resulted in at least 3,500,000 customers that had purchased unlimited data plans.
-Networks speeds for these AT&T customers were slowed down by as much as 80%, or even 90%.
+The FTC, in its original lawsuit, made allegations that AT&T's data throttling resulted in at least 3,500,000 customers that had purchased unlimited data plans.
+Network speeds for these AT&T customers were slowed down by as much as 80%, or even 90%.
 According to the FTC's lawsuit, these customers reported unusable network speeds resulting in a nearly impossible experience for GPS, web browsing, and video streaming on their "unlimited" data plans with AT&T.

 How Do I Qualify?